nidza07/nidza07.github.io/QC-docs/general usage.md

 These arguments should be entered after the number of sides.

 ## History reading and management
-As already explained in the [Playroom interface section](#the-playroom-interface), the next item after the chat edit field is the history edit box. here, you can review every message spoken by the Playroom.
+As already explained in the [Playroom interface section](#the-playroom-interface), the next item after the chat edit field is the history edit box.
+Here, you can review every message spoken by the Playroom.
 This section will explain how to manage your history, easier way to filter and read only certain types of messages, as well as how to customize it to your liking.

 ### Quick history reading
 As a screen reader user, in addition to the edit box, you have a quick way to read your history no matter where you are in the Playroom interface.
 This can be used to read the history even while chatting or playing a game.
 The following shortcuts should be used: